All in One View

 - Global audience: Explain ideas in a way that can be understood by people anywhere in the world, regardless of background.
 Be sensitive to cultural differences and avoid offensive language;

-- Inclusivitiy: Avoid biased language and value diversity e.g. when writing examples;
+- Inclusivity: Avoid biased language and value diversity e.g. when writing examples;

 - Navigation: Ensure that the documentation is compatible with assistive technologies like screen readers and keyboard navigation.